Saturday and Sunday, December 6-7, 13-14, 20-21, 2014

 TICKETS ALWAYS AVAILABLE AT THE DOOR.

 Avoid lines by purchasing tickets in advance!
 Tickets can be purchased in advance in person at the Strawbery Banke Visitors Center at 14 Hancock Street up to the date of the event.
 To purchase tickets in advance, click here.
-Tickets are $23/adults, $11.50/children (ages 5-17), and $58/family.
+Tickets are $23/adults, $11.50/children (ages 5-17), and $58/family (2 adults and all accompanying children under 17).
 Group and corporate rates are available.
-Purchase tickets by November 30, 2014 to receive $2 off each ticket.

 Strawbery Banke Museum Celebrates 35th Annual Candlelight Stroll “The Winter Visitor”